 If you have a dwarf tree, or you’re visiting an apple orchard, this is a very simple process.
 Most orchards or home arborists keep their trees small so that they’re easy to pick.
 Reach up and grasp the apple, then roll it upwards towards its branch and give it a little twist.
 The apple should come off in your hand.
 If two apples are joined together at the stem end, you’ll likely get both with one twist.

-If you’re picking from a taller tree, you may need the aid of a fruit picking basket.
+If you’re picking from a taller tree, you may need the aid of an apple picking basket.
 With one of these, you can use the telescoping pole to help you reach the higher parts of the tree, and hooking the teeth of the basket over the stem will give you the ability to do a light jerk and pop the apple free from its branch.
 Make sure there’s a piece of foam or other padding in the bottom of the basket to prevent bruising!

 A Few Picking Tips